 We’ve encountered these obstacles too and understand how difficult it can be to maintain compliance whilst balancing your other duties.

 From our comprehensive research, we’ve discovered that employers are required to preserve payroll records for at least three years following the end of the tax year they refer to.
 Suppose you’ve ever wondered how long do you need to keep payroll records.
-In that case, this article will guide you on which payroll and HR documents need to be kept, emphasize why maintaining accurate records is crucial, and illustrate how modern technology can centralize this aspect for your venture.
+In that case, this article will guide you on which payroll and HR documents need to be kept, emphasize why maintaining accurate records is crucial, and illustrate how modern technology can centralise this aspect for your venture.

 Stay with us; it could potentially ease your workload.